a13ks3y/ATab/readme.md

 ![Screenshot](/img/screenshot.png)

+## Installation

+Go to Releases.
+Do something.
+Do something else.
+Don't complain.
+Be strong.
+Give up.

 ### Github Repo's

 The [Github](https://www.github.com) repo's, on the right hand side of the page, lists the first 10 repo's in your profile.
 This makes it easy to quickly access a good portion of your repos.

 I used a library called [GithubFeed](https://github.com/samwx/GithubFeed), from 'samwx' to implement this.
-The library is very well documented however, I did have to alter the code slightly to conform with Chrome's security policies, as well as the CSS so it matched the Dev Tabs page.
+The library is very well documented however, I did have to alter the code slightly to conform with Chrome's security policies, as well as the CSS so it matched the ATab page.

 Once you open the extension for the first time, click the settings cog in the middle of the page.
 The first setting is the 'Github Feed'.
 If you just put your Github Username in the input and save it, when you go back to the main page it will automatically load your 'Feed' on the right side of the screen.